ramsesproject/dsi/README.md

 S3, Ceph and Wasabi used boto3, so their code are very much the same.

 # Dependencies
-All python code run with python 3.7 with numpy, etc as shown in the code native API packages and their versions are :
+All python code run with python 3.7 on the server (e.g., data transfer node) with numpy, etc as shown in the code native API packages and their versions are :
 * boto3 v1.9.66,
 * boxsdk v2.7.1,
 * pydrive v1.3.1,
 * google-cloud-storage v1.26.0

+The jupyter notebook can be run anywhere (need WAS connection), the SDK we used to initiate transfer is globus-sdk 1.8.0